leonw774/MyMidiModel/README.md

 - `evaluate_model_wrapper.py`: Use python's `argparse` module to make using `evaluate_model.sh` easier.
 - `extract.py`: Used for debugging.
 Extract piece(s) from the given corpus directory into text representation(s), midi file(s), or piano-roll graph(s) in png.
 - `generate_with_models.py`: Use trained model to generate midi files, with or without a primer.
 - `get_eval_features_of_midis.py`: Do as per its name.
-It will sample midi files in a directory.
-Output results as a JSON file `eval_feature_stats.json` right at the directory.
+It will get midi files in a directory.
+Output results as a JSON file `eval_feature_stats.json` at the root of the directory.
 - `make_arrays.py`: Generate `vocabs.json` and `arrays.npz` from `corpus` and `shape_vocab` if it exists.
 - `midi_to_corpus.py`: Pre-process midi files into a "corpus".
 The parameter would be stored in `paras`.
 It creates `corpus`, `paras`, and `pathlist` in the corpus directory.
 - `plot_bpe_log.py`: Make figures to visualize the data in the log files that contains the loggings of Multi-note BPE program.